From Euler to AI: Unifying Formulas for Mathematical Constants: Algorithms

-A match is a binary relation between two formulas.
-To find one, formulas represented as canonical form recurrences (\cref{appendix-canonical-form}) are clustered based on dynamical metrics (\cref{section-methodology-matching}).
-Promising pairs, those with similar irrationality measure $\delta$ (\cref{def:irrationlity_measure}), are folded according to their convergence rates (\cref{def:convergent_ratio}), then sent to the coboundary solving algorithm (\cref{appendix-algs-coboundary-algorithm}).
-The result is a triple: the fold transform needed to be applied to each of the recurrences, and the coboundary matrix and polynomials as outputted by \cref{appendix-algs-coboundary-algorithm}.
+Equivalence is a binary relation between two formulas.
+To find one, formulas represented as canonical form recurrences (\cref{appendix-canonical-form}) are clustered based on dynamical metrics (\cref{section-methodology-metrics}).
+Promising pairs, those with similar irrationality measure $\delta$ (\cref{def:irrationlity_measure}), are folded (\cref{appendix-maths-fold}) according to the ratio of their convergence rates $r$ (\cref{def:convergence_rate}), then sent to UMAPS---the coboundary solving algorithm (\cref{appendix-algs-coboundary-algorithm}).
+The result is a triple: the fold transform needed to be applied to each of the recurrences, and the coboundary matrix and polynomials as outputted by UMAPS.
+This algorithm is also summarized in \cref{fig:coboundary-steps}.

-Input: Two linear polynomial-coefficient recurrences with matrices $A(n)$ and $B(n)$.
+\textbf{Input:} Two linear polynomial-coefficient recurrences with matrices $A(n)$ and $B(n)$.

-Output: A list of three transformations connecting the recurrences (if found) \begin{itemize} \item fold transformation for each of the recurrences \item coboundary transformation linking the two recurrences after they are folded \end{itemize}
+\textbf{Output:} A list of three transformations connecting the recurrences (if found) \begin{itemize} \item fold transformation for each of the recurrences ($F_A, F_B$) \item coboundary transformation linking the two recurrences after they are folded ($U(n), p_A(n), p_B(n)$): \end{itemize}

-Steps:
+\textbf{Steps:}